 Capital Appreciation: How Gibraltar Property Values Have Grown

 Gibraltar property prices have risen steadily over the past decade, driven by land scarcity and sustained economic growth.
-Unlike many European markets that experienced sharp corrections after 2022, Gibraltar values held firm and have continued to climb.
+Unlike many European markets that experienced sharp corrections after 2022, Gibraltar values held firm and continued to climb.

 Several factors support continued capital growth: